What is Alprolix and how is it used?

 For intravenous use after reconstitution only

-One IU of ALPROLIX™ per kg body weight increases the circulating level of Factor IX by 1% [IU/dL].
+On average, one IU of ALPROLIX per kg body weight increases the circulating level of Factor IX by approximately 1% (IU/dL) in adults and children ≥6 years of age and by 0.6% (IU/dL) in children under 6 years of age.
 Estimate the required dose or the expected in vivo peak increase in Factor IX level expressed as IU/dL (or % of normal) using the following formulas:

-Dose (IU) = Body Weight (kg) x Desired Factor IX Rise (IU/dL or, % of normal) x Reciprocal of Recovery (IU/kg per IU/dL)
+Dose (IU) = Body Weight (kg) × Desired Factor IX Rise (IU/dL or, % of normal) × Reciprocal of Recovery (IU/kg per IU/dL)

-- Dose adjustment may be necessary in pediatric patients under 12 years of age [see Use In Specific Populations].
-For patients 12 years of age or older, dose adjustment is not usually required.
+- More frequent or higher doses may be needed in children <12 years of age, especially in children <6 years of age [see Use In Specific Populations].
+For patients 12 years of age or older, age-based dose adjustment is not usually required.

-ALPROLIX™ dosing for the control and prevention of bleeding episodes is provided in Table 1.
+ALPROLIX dosing for on-demand treatment and control of bleeding episodes is provided in Table 1.

-Table 1: Dosing for Control and Prevention of Bleeding
+Table 1: Dosing Targets for Control of Bleeding Episodes

 |Type of Bleeding||Circulating Factor IX Level Required (IU/dL or % of normal)||Dosing Interval (hours)|